Atomoxetine: Pharmacodynamics

 Atomoxetine inhibits the presynaptic norepinephrine transporter (NET), preventing the reuptake of norepinephrine throughout the brain along with inhibiting the reuptake of dopamine in specific brain regions such as the prefrontal cortex, where dopamine transporter (DAT) expression is minimal.
-In rats, atomoxetine increased prefrontal cortex catecholamine concentrations without altering dopamine levels in the striatum or nucleus accumbens; in contrast, methylphenidate, a dopamine reuptake inhibitor, was found to increase prefrontal, striatal, and accumbal dopamine levels to the same degree.
+In rats, atomoxetine increased prefrontal cortex catecholamine concentrations without altering dopamine levels in the striatum or nucleus accumbens; in contrast, methylphenidate, a dopamine reuptake inhibitor (DRI), was found to increase prefrontal, striatal, and accumbal dopamine levels to the same degree.
 In addition to rats, atomoxetine has also been found to induce similar region-specific catecholamine level alteration in mice.
+Atomoxetine is selective for the NET over many other targets.

 Atomoxetine's status as a serotonin transporter (SERT) inhibitor at clinical doses in humans is uncertain.
 A PET imaging study on rhesus monkeys found that atomoxetine occupied >90% and >85% of neural NET and SERT, respectively.
 However, both mouse and rat microdialysis studies have failed to find an increase in extracellular serotonin in the prefrontal cortex following acute or chronic atomoxetine treatment.
-Supporting atomoxetine's selectivity, a human study found no effects on platelet serotonin uptake (a marker of SERT inhibition) and inhibition of the pressor effects of tyramine (a marker of NET inhibition).
+Supporting atomoxetine's selectivity, human studies found no effects on platelet serotonin uptake (a marker of SERT inhibition) but robust inhibition of the pressor effects of tyramine (a marker of NET inhibition).
+Subsequently, atomoxetine was found to dose-dependently inhibit the NET from low doses in humans but did not inhibit the SERT to a clinically significant degree.
+Conversely, venlafaxine robustly inhibited the SERT but only inhibited the NET at high doses.

-Atomoxetine has been found to act as an NMDA receptor antagonist in rat cortical neurons at therapeutic concentrations.
+Atomoxetine has been found to act as an NMDA receptor antagonist in rat cortical neurons at therapeutic concentrations (IC_{50} = ~3,000 nM).
 It causes a use-dependent open-channel block and its binding site overlaps with the Mg^{2+} binding site.
 Atomoxetine's ability to increase prefrontal cortex firing rate in anesthetized rats could not be blocked by D_{1} or α_{1}-adrenergic receptor antagonists, but could be potentiated by NMDA or an α_{2}-adrenergic receptor antagonist, suggesting a glutaminergic mechanism.
 In Sprague Dawley rats, atomoxetine reduces NR2B protein content without altering transcript levels.
 Aberrant glutamate and NMDA receptor function have been implicated in the etiology of ADHD.